streme-fun/streme-contracts/README.md

 ## Code Repositories
 **This is only one of the code repos for this project!** Here are all the Streme repos:

-- `streme-contracts` (this repo) includes the contracts deployed as part of the Streme protocol
+- `streme-contracts` includes the contracts deployed as part of the Streme protocol. https://github.com/streme-fun/streme-contracts
 - `streme-frontend` includes the frontend ocde for the streme.fun website and Farcaster frames. https://github.com/streme-fun/streme-frontend
 - `streme-server` includes server-based code powering the AI agent, token deployment, indexing, and a REST API https://github.com/streme-fun/streme-server